MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 ### Implement Identity Protection for workload identities

-**Suspicious sign-ins**: When risk detection indicates unusual sign-in properties or patterns, as well as unusual addition of credentials to an OAuth App, that may be an indicator of compromise.
-The detection baselines sign-in behavior between 2 and 60 days, and fires if one or more of the following unfamiliar properties occur during a subsequent sign-in:

-- IP address / ASN
-- Target resource
-- User agent
-- IP country
-- Credential type

-When this detection is fired, the account is marked as high risk because this can indicate account takeover for the subject application.
-The legitimate changes to an application’s configuration will sometimes trigger this detection.
+Microsoft detects risk on workload identities across sign-in behavior and offline indicators of compromise.

 For more information, see [Securing workload identities with Identity Protection](/azure/active-directory/identity-protection/concept-workload-identity-risk).

-These alerts appear in the Identity Protection portal and can be exported into SIEM tools through the [Identity Protection APIs](/graph/api/resources/identityprotection-overview?view=graph-rest-beta&preserve-view=true).
+These alerts appear in the Identity Protection portal and can be exported into SIEM tools through [Diagnostic Settings](/azure/active-directory/identity-protection/howto-export-risk-data) or the [Identity Protection APIs](/graph/api/resources/identityprotection-overview?view=graph-rest-1.0).

 :::image type="content" source="./media/compromised-malicious-apps/IR_playbook_workload_identity_detections.png" alt-text="Review risks and alerts in the Identity Protection portal":::